jfq3/miga_singularity/interactive_projects/hpcc_genome_project.md

 mv P_aeruginosa.fasta P_aeruginosa.fna
 ```

-We will classify this renamed genome relative to the genomes in this project in the next exercise "Classify a Genome."
+We will classify this renamed genome relative to the genomes in this project in the next exercise **Classify a Genome**.

 Create a directory for your project in your home directory: